Tracey Emin: Painting

 Work for her 2007 show at the Venice Biennale included large-scale canvases of her legs and vagina.
 A watercolour series called The Purple Virgins were displayed.
 There are ten Purple Virgin works in total, six of which were shown at the Biennale.
 These were accompanied by two canvases of a similar style called How I Think I Feel 1 and 2.
 The Venice Biennale was also the first time Emin's Abortion Watercolour series, painted in 1990, had ever been shown in public.

-Jay Jopling presented a new Emin painting, Rose Virgin (2007), as part of White Cube's stand at the Frieze Art Fair in London's Regent's Park on 10 October 2007.
-More new paintings are expected to be shown in Emin's You Left Me Breathing exhibition in Los Angeles' Gagosian gallery from 2 November 2007, described in a recent interview as an 'exhibition of sculpture and painting'.
+Jay Jopling presented a new Emin painting, Rose Virgin (2007), as part of White Cube's stand at the Frieze Art Fair in London's Regent's Park on 10 October 2007, with more new paintings shown in Emin's You Left Me Breathing exhibition in Los Angeles' Gagosian gallery from 2 November 2007, described in an interview as an 'exhibition of sculpture and painting'.
 A number of new paintings were on display including Get Ready for the Fuck of Your Life (2007).

-An article by the art critic Alastair Sooke, published in The Daily Telegraph, in October 2014, discussed Emin's change of direction from conceptual pieces to painting and sculpture.
-Sooke claimed that although Emin was appointed Professor of Drawing at the Royal Academy in 2011, she has been taking drawing lessons privately for some years in New York, and that she had also been taking sculpture lessons for at least three years.
+An article by art critic Alastair Sooke published in The Daily Telegraph in 2014 discussed Emin's change of direction from conceptual pieces to painting and sculpture.
+Sooke claimed that although Emin was appointed Professor of Drawing at the Royal Academy in 2011, she had been taking drawing lessons privately for some years in New York and that she had also been taking sculpture lessons for at least three years.
 Neither Emin or Jay Jopling have commented on the article.